Federico Salas: Biography

-Federico Salas was born in Lima on September 4, 1950.
-Son of Federico Salas Guevara Alarco and Edith Schultz Macchiavello.
+Federico Salas was born in Lima on September 4, 1950, son of Federico Salas Guevara Alarco and Edith Schultz Macchiavello.

 His childhood was spent in Huancavelica and later he traveled to Lima, doing his primary studies at the Inmaculado Corazón de María de Miraflores School and secondary studies at the Santa María Marianistas School.

 He married in the first nuptials with Lyriam Succar, with whom he had 4 children, and in the second nuptials with Rosario Serpa Masías with whom he had a daughter.

-After the death of his brother, he assumed the management of his assets until in 1973 his family's lands were exported by the agrarian reform.
+After the death of his brother, he assumed the management of his assets until in 1973 his family's lands were expropriated by the military government during the implementation of the agrarian reform.

 He returned to Lima to study administration at the Peruvian Institute of Business Administration (IPAE) and marketing at ESAN.

 In 1993 he created the Center for Research, Promotion and Development in support of Huancavelica.

 He ran for President of Peru in the 2000 elections under the Avancemos ticket but lost to President Alberto Fujimori.
 In an effort to reconcile with the opposition, President Alberto Fujimori, appointed Salas as Prime Minister.
 He served between 28 July to 21 November 2000 when Fujimori was ousted from power.

 He was Mayor of Huancavelica, and then Governor of Huancavelica Region from January 1, 2007, until December 31, 2010.

 Salas died on 28 April 2021, from COVID-19, at age 70.

 Controversies

 In 2005, the Supreme Court sentenced him to 3 years in suspended prison, to the payment of a reparation of three million soles, and a two-year disqualification, for the crimes of ideological falsehood, illicit association to commit a crime and embezzlement.
 According to Ideele Radio, the former prime minister was prosecuted for having signed an Emergency Decree that expanded the Ministry of Defense's specifications by 69 million soles to allegedly implement a military plan against the Colombian FARC, which was never carried out.

-In 2014, the Special Criminal Chamber of the Supreme Court determined that Carlos Boloña, Bergamino and Salas endorsed the delivery of US $ 15 million to Vladimiro Montesinos as "compensation" for his ten years of service in the Fujimori regime.
+In 2014, the Special Criminal Chamber of the Supreme Court determined that Carlos Boloña, Bergamino and Salas endorsed the delivery of US$15 million to Vladimiro Montesinos as "compensation" for his ten years of service in the Fujimori regime.
 For this they were sentenced to four years in suspended prison.